 Arctic Climate Curriculum, Activity 3: Exploring Arctic Climate Data part of Activities

 Students dig into authentic Arctic climate data to unravel some causes and effects related to the seasonal melting of the snowpack.
 In particular, students learn about albedo and its relationship to snowmelt.
 This ...

 Lab 6: Future of the Cryosphere part of EarthLabs for Educators:Climate and the Cryosphere

 The lab activity described here was developed by Erin Bardar of TERC and Betsy Youngman for the EarthLabs project.
-Use the button at the right to navigate to the student activity pages for this lab.
-To open the ...
+Summary and Learning Objectives In this culminating activity, students will contemplate what the ...